Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/inverse_kinematics/spline_ik.rst

 since the results may be difficult to control.

 To setup Spline IK,
-it is necessary to have a chain of connected bones and a curve to constrain these bones to.
+it is necessary to have a chain of connected bones and a curve to constrain these bones to:

 - With the last bone in the chain selected, add a :doc:`Spline IK </rigging/constraints/tracking/spline_ik>`